GregFee/numpy-simulation/README.md

 Assignment for Programming for Data Analysis GMIT.

 An investigation into using numpy.random for simulating a real world phenomenom.
+The simulation will investiagte achieved salary in relation to academic qualification levels.

 Contents of Repository Jupyter Notebook, a gitignore file, and a licence.